sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

     # Skip participants 0-49, only solve for 50-55
     results = synthesize_trials(nb, 1, participants=[50, 51, 52, 53, 54, 55])

 Participant IDs wrap cyclically.
-On a 2-diagonal grid, participant 4 gets the same diagonal as participant 0 (since 4 % 2 = 0).
+On a 2-diagonal grid, participant 2 and 4 gets the same diagonal as participant 0 (since 2 % 2 = 4 % 2 = 0).

 Without LatinSquare